Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Desember 2024 20.27.49 UTC
+- WIB: Kamis, 26 Desember 2024 21.24.01 UTC
-- WITA: Kamis, 26 Desember 2024 21.27.49 UTC
+- WITA: Kamis, 26 Desember 2024 22.24.01 UTC
-- WIT: Kamis, 26 Desember 2024 22.27.49 UTC
+- WIT: Kamis, 26 Desember 2024 23.24.01 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: success
+Kategori: funny